Theory-of-Everything/nii-nvim/CONTRIBUTING.md

 return module
 ```

-- All strings are encapsulated in single quotes `'`, netsed quotes wil alternate between duoble quotes `"` and single quotes `'`
+- All strings are encapsulated in single quotes `'`, nested quotes will alternate between double quotes `"` and single quotes `'`
   Example:

 ```lua